zulip/zulip/templates/zerver/help/desktop-app-install-guide.md

 2. Zulip will be installed in `Applications`. <!-- TODO fact check -->

-The app will update automatically to future versions. `brew update && brew upgrade zulip` will also work, if you prefer.
+The app will update automatically to future versions. (`brew update && brew upgrade zulip` will also work, if you prefer)

 {tab|windows}